![]() |

 him to order Ananus to cease such proceedings...And the king, Agrippa, in consequence, deprived him of the high priesthood,

 which he had held three months, and appointed Jesus, the son of Damnaeus.
+It is commonly argued that Josephus likes to identify for the reader's sake

 a freshly introduced figure by some sort of explanatory description.
 This is his first (and only) reference to James, and

 thus the identification of Jesus as his brother serves this purpose.
 There are a number of potential flaws in this position.
+There is no certainty that the identifying phrase as it stands now must

 have come from Josephus' pen, for he may have described James by some other reference which was subsequently changed by a